Jeff Shell

-Jeff Shell is an American media executive who has served as president of Paramount Skydance Corporation since August 2025.
+Jeff Shell is an American media executive who served as president of Paramount Skydance Corporation from August 2025 to April 2026.
 He was the CEO for NBCUniversal, a subsidiary of Comcast, from 2019 to 2023.

 Career

 Shell is a graduate of the University of California, Berkeley, where he studied economics and applied mathematics, and Harvard Business School, where he received an MBA.
 He began his career at Salomon Brothers.